World Summit on the Information Society: Criticism

+Debate over internet governance

 Preparatory meetings for the Tunis Summit, which brought together government representatives, members of the technical community, and civil society organizations, became sites of debate over the conceptual, philosophical, and technical dimensions of Internet governance.
 Some participants viewed it as a narrowly technical issue, others as encompassing broader digital policy areas, and still others as a normative question about how the Internet should be governed.
 To a large extent, these discussions focused on the current and future operations of Internet Corporation for Assigned Names and Numbers (ICANN), which coordinates key functions of the Domain Name System (DNS).

 In 1998, the United States Department of Commerce’s National Telecommunications and Information Administration (NTIA) entered into a Memorandum of Understanding (MoU) with the newly established ICANN, outlining a process for the technical coordination of the DNS and the eventual transition of management functions to the private sector.
 The agreement sought to internationalize the oversight of naming and addressing functions, moving them away from direct U.S. government management.
 However, by 2005 the Department of Commerce announced that it would retain its authority over the Internet’s root zone file, an important database of top-level domains (TLDs), Internet Protocol (IP) addresses, and authoritative name servers, citing the need to maintain the Internet’s operational reliability.
 This continued U.S. stewardship became a central point of contention at the Summit.

 At the Summit, the governments of Brazil, South Africa, and China advocated for alternative models of DNS oversight to be placed under a multilateral body such as the ITU.
 Proponents of this approach argued that the existing arrangement, in which the United States retained authority over the root zone file, reflected an imbalance of power and lacked international legitimacy.
 Critics of U.S. oversight characterized it as a form of American unilateralism and called for a governance structure that would give governments equal footing in managing Internet resources.
 Some governments and civil society also expressed concern that ICANN was dominated by U.S.-based commercial interests, raising questions about transparency, accountability, and the public interest.

 Opponents of a more intergovernmental model, including some civil society groups, technical experts, and scholars cautioned that greater state control could threaten the open nature of the Internet, while acknowledging the limitations of ICANN’s existing governance structure.
 Human rights advocates expressed particular concern that shifting authority to a multilateral body could enable censorship and restrict freedom of expression.
 The technical community also emphasized that the Internet’s success had relied on distributed, bottom-up coordination mechanisms and warned that centralizing control could undermine its resilience and innovation.

+Recommendations from the Association for Progressive Communications

+On the eve of the November 2005 Tunis event, the Association for Progressive Communications (APC) came out with a set of recommendations based on its own involvement in dialog around internet governance at the WSIS.
+They proposed actions in five areas: